-On December 21, 2015, the Company transferred its portfolio of broker loans to CFSL in exchange for cash consideration of \$16,951, the details of which are discussed in note 5.
+On December 21, 2015, the Company transferred its portfolio of broker loans to CFSL in exchange for cash consideration of \$16,951.
+The fair value of consideration received was equal to the carrying value of the loans at derecognition, therefore no gain or loss has been recognized on the statement of income.